padas-lab-de/krony-PT/README.md

 ---
 ### **TODO:** <a name="todo">

+* debugg 101:
+	* run the forward fucking pass. i am sick of you
+	* run the same batch through HF-GPT and KronyGPT ?
+	* please do not give the same output.
+	* look-up table to switch between naming.
+GPT / Krony / GPT-HF

 * Work on the 128 x 32 schema:
 	* Recover the good checkpoint from 128 x 32 decomposition.
+DONE
 	* Add bias (zeros and gpt2).
+DONE
 	* Run with as much batch size as you can.
+DONE

 * Fix training / debugging:
 	* Add bias.
 DONE